Cycles in the de Rham cohomology of abelian varieties over number fields: The main theorem over and its proof

-In this section, we prove \Cref{thm_main}.
-In \cref{sub_gpth}, we study the irreducible sub representations of $G^\circ\dR$ in $H^1\dR(A/K)\otimes \bar{K}$.
-This part is valid for most abelian varieties without assuming the Mumford--Tate conjecture.
-To do this, we focus on the crystalline Frobenii action.
-The result of Pink that $G_\ell$ with its tautological representation is a weak Mumford--Tate pair over $\bQ_\ell$ provides information on \'etale Frobenii and hence information on crystalline Frobenii by a result of Noot (see\cref{dRtoet}) relating these two.
-In \cref{sub_pf}, we use the results in \cref{sub_gpth}, \Cref{Bost} and \Cref{TvQ} to show that under the assumptions of \Cref{thm_main}, the centralizer of $G^\circ\dR$ in $\End(H^1\dR(A,\bar{K}))$ coincides with that of $G\dR$ and then complete the proof of \Cref{thm_main}.
+In this section, we extend \Cref{thm_Q} to abelian varieties over some number field $K$.
+The main result is \Cref{thm_K}, which contains \Cref{thm_main} as special cases.
+The main difficulty of the proof is to show that $G\MT$ and $G_\aT^\circ$ have the same centralizer in $\End(H^1\dR(A/K))$.
+In \cref{sub_gpth}, we first show that in order to show the agreement of centralizers, one only needs to show that all irreducible subrepresentations of $G\MT$ in $H^1\dR(A/K)\otimes \bar{K}$ remain irreducible as representations of $G_\aT^\circ$.
+We also show that for $A$ simple, all irreducible subrepresentations of $G_\aT^\circ$ in $H^1\dR(A/K)\otimes \bar{K}$ are of same dimension and $\varphi_v$ permutes these irreducible subrepresentations.
+Two key inputs are a result of Pink classifying the tautological representation of $G_\ell^\circ$ and a result of Kisin (see \cref{dRtoet}) relating \'etale and crystalline Frobenii.
+In \cref{sub_pf}, we use the results in \cref{sub_gpth}, \Cref{Bost}, \Cref{TvQ} and \Cref{cm=1pt} to show that under the assumptions of \Cref{thm_K}, the centralizer of $G^\circ_\aT$ in $\End(H^1\dR(A/\bar{K}))$ coincides with that of $G\MT$ and then complete the proof.